fritzduchardt/k8scrud/README.md

 **In a nutshell**, K8scrud deploys a Pod with a web server and kubectl to your cluster.
 You transfer your K8s manifest to this pod.
 Now you can deploy or delete it dynamically by calling the web server with the name of the manifest.

 **More specifically**, K8scrud runs on 1 Pod for simplicity but could be scaled up to ensure availability.
-Its Pods mount the same Persistent Volume for storage of K8s manifests.
-Due to limitations of some cloud providers with Binding PV from multiple nodes, they are configured to run on the same node.
+K8s manifests are handed to K8scrud via a ConfigMap.
 You have the option to either install K8scrud into a singular namespace with RBAC rights **only on that namespace** or into the kube-system namespace with **cluster admin rights**.

 ## Installation